Conference dates: 30 October–2 November 2024

 Repair and Mending 1

-• Ren Ewart (The Groningen Research Institute for the Study of Culture), Sampling Samplers: Mending Heritage And Artistic Practice
+• Ren Ewart (University of Groningen), Sampling Samplers: Mending Heritage and Artistic Practice

 Design and Arts

-• Danielle Keller, Precious Minerals Can Never Become Waste?
+• Danielle Keller Aviram, Precious Minerals Can Never Become Waste

-• Amy Schwartzott (North Carolina Agricultural and Technical State University), Recuperating Object Materiality: Recycling In Contemporary Mozambican Arts
+• Amy Schwartzott (North Carolina Agricultural and Technical State University), Recuperating Object Materiality: Recycling in Contemporary Mozambican Art

-• Evgeniya Karishkhali (University of Tartu), Modern Papermaking: Combining Sustainability, Budget And Art
+• Evgeniya Grafskaya, Modern Papermaking: Combining Sustainability, Budget and Art

-• Kateriin Rikken, Junk Glass – Playful Source For Glass Artist
+• Kateriin Rikken, Junk Glass: A Playful Source for the Glass Artist

 DIY Culture

-• Mari-Liis Tammiste (Estonian Agricultural Museum), New Materials And Old Techniques.
-How Hay Baling Twine And Other Synthetic Materials Were Adapted Into Crafting Supplies From Late 1960s To 1980s.
+• Mari-Liis Tammiste (Estonian Agricultural Museum), New Materials and Old Techniques: How Hay Baling Twine and Other Synthetic Materials Were Adapted into Crafting Supplies from the Late 1960s to the 1980s

 • Madis Vasser and Maria Muuk, Terra Low Tech Theme Park